 Re-injury poses a huge risk to players that play in matches, especially as the level of play gets more competitive.
-The one thing that can help prevent injuries–more practice, better training, and physiotherapy.
+The things that can help prevent injuries are more practice, better training, and physiotherapy.
 Researchers noted that each practice session prior to returning to play after an injury was associated with a 7% drop in re-injury risk for players.

 A 2018 soccer re-injury study presented at the American Academy of Orthopedic Surgeons (AAOS) looked at soccer athletes who underwent ACL reconstruction and determined that less than 20% of soccer players were still playing the sport after 6 years–citing injury as the reason for discontinued play.

 In order to reduce the chances of an ACL or other injuries from taking soccer athletes out of the game, they should modify activity levels, take advantage of rehabilitation, and follow return-to-play guidelines.
 Physiotherapy and increased training prior to returning after an injury is the best ways to prevent re-injury and ensure athletes are able to safely reintegrate into soccer.

 Stop playing as soon as you notice pain or an injury.
 So many players try to “walk it off” and ignore signs that something is wrong with their bodies.
 Nowadays there are entire teams of doctors, professionals, and physiotherapists that work with soccer teams to ensure players stay in optimal health and avoid career-ending injuries.
 Good coaches take their players’ health into consideration to ensure they keep good players.
 When you are injured, pay attention to the pain you feel and whether you feel fit to keep playing.

 Get Expert Help